-How will the reports help you when you are revising for your exam?
+How will the reports help you if you are retaking your exam?

 If you review several of these reports you will notice that there are some key themes which the examining team comment on again and again.
 Typically students fail for the same reasons exam sitting after exam sitting.